Kafune/implemap/README.md

 5. ***Starting Multiple VS Projects** In case Visual Studio only gives the option to start either the client or the api, right click the Solution file in the Solution Explorer and Click **Properties**.
 Under the **Startup Project** tab choose **Multiple Startup Projects** and set both project to 'Start'.*

 6. **Markers.** In this step we will add the actual clickable markers to our code.
-Uncomment the `window.map.addControl` function in `\Implemap.Client\wwwroot\js\mapbox.js`.
+Uncomment the `window.addLocationToMap` function at the bottom of `\Implemap.Client\wwwroot\js\mapbox.js`.
 This function creates new markers for our datapoints.
 Also uncomment the two lines that call this function in the `OnAfterRenderAsync` function in `Implemap.Client\Pages\Map\MapIndex.razor`.
 Now our page will fetch the location data from our backend and place add it to the Mapbox map.

 7. **Searchbar.** Finally, uncomment the `window.map.addControl` function in `\Implemap.Client\wwwroot\js\mapbox.js` to add a searchbar to your Mapbox map.
 And with that, you have a fully functional, interactive map with minimal effort.